ACCEPTABLE USE POLICY

 II.
 TERM OF THE PERMITTED USE

-All students will have computer network and Internet access during the course of the school year.
-Non-compliance of the Acceptable Use Policy will result in disciplinary action.
+All students will have computer networks and Internet access during the course of the school year.
+Non-compliance with the Acceptable Use Policy will result in disciplinary action.
 If a parent or guardian wishes to deny access to the student they will submit a written request to the building principal.

 III.
 ACCEPTABLE USES